nfcharles/clj-orc/README.md

 # clj-orc

-clj-orc is a library for translating ORC files into json represenation.
+clj-orc is a library for reading ORC files.
+Low level streamers facilitate writing into arbitrary formats; alternatively, the json streamer can be used to write json files.

 ## Installation